 Is It Hard to Get a Liquor License in California?

-Obtaining an ABC license in California can be difficult, given the high amount of competition and the limited number of licenses.
+Obtaining a California liquor license can be difficult, given the high amount of competition and the limited number of liquor licenses.
 Starting back in 1939, the number of licenses available in California has been limited in some fashion.
 Currently, the number of licenses available is limited to one on-sale license for every 2,000 people and one off-sale license for every 2,500 people per county.
 The other obstacle involved is ensuring that the correct type of liquor license is purchased.
 Consulting an attorney can assist you with verifying that you are looking at the types of licenses that are appropriate for your business.
 You’ll also want to consider the services you wish to provide for your customers and whether your budget will limit you to lighter drinks such as beer and wine or will allow you to cover the sale of spirits as well.

 What Is the ABC Law in California?